glyh/on_pal/thoughts/selector_pattern.md

 In a functional language, we retrieve part of the collection by function.
 And that's just what we call "getter" in OOP languages.
 But where's the setters?
 There isn't a setter in functional language because it doesn't mutate state.

-However, it's a common thing that rebinding is allowed and eagerly recommended in many language, as it doesn't make sense to make up a lot of meaningless intermediate state during the transformation of the data structure.
+However, it's a common thing that rebinding is allowed and recommended in many language, as it doesn't make sense to name a lot of meaningless intermediate state during the transformation of the data structure.

 Take an example, the following code: